rootstrap/tech-guides/ruby/README.md

 project-specific guides take precedence for that project.

-[RuboCop][https://github.com/bbatsov/rubocop] is a code analyzer, based on this style guide.
-A rubocop configuration is included in this repo.
+[RuboCop](https://github.com/bbatsov/rubocop) is a code analyzer, based on this style guide.
+You can take a look at the [rails api base rubocop config](https://github.com/rootstrap/rails_api_base/blob/master/.rubocop.yml).

 ## Table of Contents